amckennafoster/nbidata/docs/workflow/workflow.md

 layout: curators
 ---

-# Workflow
+# General Workflow
-Overview of process tailored to the NBI committee member curator/wrangler's point of view; who is a curator, how curators and researchers work together to get content into the repository
+This is an overview of process that moves reserach outputs (reports and datasets) from researchers to final publication on the Repository.
+It is tailored to the NBI committee member's point of view.

 ## Overview